-(G) Co-contributions Incentive
+(G) Co-contributions incentive

 The Government has a package of assistance whereby for eligible individuals the Government will contribute up to \$0.50 for each \$1.00 of member contribution.
-The maximum benefit is a \$500 co-contribution from the Government when an individual's assessable income including reportable fringe benefits is \$42,016 or less and a personal contribution of \$1,000 has been made.
-This benefit reduces on a sliding scale between the assessable incomes of \$42,016 and \$57,016.
-In addition, from 1 July 2017 your total superannuation balance must be less than \$1.6m on the
+The maximum benefit is a \$500 co-contribution from the Government when an individual's assessable income, including reportable fringe benefits, is \$45,400 or less and a personal contribution of \$1,000 has been made.

-30th of June the year before the contributions are made and you must not have exceeded your Non-Concessional Contribution Cap in the relevant financial year in order to qualify for this incentive.
+This benefit reduces on a sliding scale between the assessable incomes of \$45,400 and \$60,400.
+In addition, from 1 July 2017 your TSB must be less than the general transfer balance cap on the 30 June the year before the contributions are made and you must not have exceeded your non-concessional contribution cap in the relevant financial year in order to qualify for this incentive.